regulated-ai-movement/artificial-intelligence-restrictions/README.md

 ## Artificial Intelligence Restrictions for Creatives (AIR-C)

-The Artificial Intelligence Restrictions for Software (AIR-S) is a license that restricts the use of any creative content by artificial intelligence, to protect human creativity.
+The Artificial Intelligence Restrictions for Creatives (AIR-C) is a license that restricts the use of any creative content by artificial intelligence, to protect human creativity.
 The license is inspired by [Creative Commons CC BY](https://creativecommons.org/licenses/by/4.0/legalcode).

 - Read the full license text [here](air-c/license.txt).
 - Read more about the license in the official documentation [here](https://raimovement.org/licenses/air-c).